bagustris/dimensional-ser/readme.md

-# Dimensional Speech Emotion Recognition Using Acoustic Features and Word Embeddings using Multitask Learning
+# Dimensional Speech Emotion Recognition by Using Acoustic Features and Word Embeddings using Multitask Learning

 by
 Bagus Tris Atmaja,